brown-band/website/pages/scripts/1998-1999/fall/columbia.md

 New Jersey may be the nation’s armpit, but New York needs Columbia Roll-On!

-Watch now as the Band forms a B, for blighted beaches, and plays "Garbage Bag Time."
+Watch now as the Band forms a B, for blighted beaches, and plays “Garbage Bag Time.”

-:sd[Band forms B, plays "Ragtime."]
+:sd[Band forms B, plays “Ragtime.”]

 That’s all for today.
 Join us next week as the Band takes on its final exams.
 As for football, see you next year!